Juvenile Crimes Attorney - Juvenile Lawyer

 Visiting Rules at Central Juvenile Hall

 Central Juvenile hall only allows parents or legal guardians to visit.
-Visitation is on Saturdays from 1:00 p.m. to 3:00 p.m. and on Sundays from 1:00 p.m. to 4:00 p.m.
-On the day your child has court, the you may visit your child from 5:00 to 7:00 p.m.
+Visitation is on Saturdays & Sundays from 1:00 p.m. to 4:00 p.m.
+On the day your child has court, you may visit your child from 5:00 to 7:00 p.m.
 Parents will not be allowed to visit their child unless they bring proper identification such as a California Drivers License, or California Identification card or some other acceptable form of identification.
 There is a dress code.
 Visitors cannot wear sexy revealing clothes.
 Tight fitting clothes for women is not allowed.
 No short skirts, no halter tops, low cut tops or clothes with gang words or signs.
 No sandals or slippers.
-Shoes is required at all times.
+Shoes are required at all times.
 Visitors cannot bring back packs, medicine, pagers, cell phones, cigaretes, food or drinks, purses or handbags and radios.

 Special Visits at Central Juvenile Hall